-The trust student loans will be serviced by the Pennsylvania Higher Education Assistance Agency, also known as PHEAA, pursuant to the Alternative Servicing Agreement between the servicer and The First Marblehead Corporation dated October 16, 2001, as amended, which will be assigned to the trust concurrent with the purchase of trust student loans.
+Approximately 94.5% of the trust student loans (by outstanding principal balance as of the statistical cut off date) will be serviced by the Pennsylvania Higher Education Assistance Agency, also known as PHEAA, pursuant to the Alternative Servicing Agreement between PHEAA and The First Marblehead Corporation dated October 16, 2001, as amended, which will be assigned to the trust concurrent with the purchase of trust student loans.
 We refer to this agreement as the "PHEAA servicing agreement."